 Dr. Adam P. Sharples (PI)

-Dr Adam P. Sharples is a Senior Lecturer in Epigenetics at Liverpool John Moores University within the top institute (RISES) in the UK for research quality (REF2014) in sport and exercise sciences.
-Adam also holds an honorary Senior Lecturer position in Cell & Tissue Engineering at Keele University, ISTM, School of Medicine, UK.
+Adam has held a previous Reader (Associate Professor) position at Liverpool John Moores University within the top institute (RISES) in the UK for research quality (REF2014) in sport and exercise sciences.
+Adam also currently holds an honorary Senior Lecturer position in Cell & Tissue Engineering at Keele University, ISTM, School of Medicine, UK.
 ISTM Keele is an EPSRC Doctoral Training Centre for Regenerative Medicine, an Arthritis UK and European Centre for Excellence in Tissue Engineering and a UK Regenerative Medicine Platform Research Hub.

 Adam’s research is focused in cell/molecular biology (epigenetics), physiology and bioengineering, where he investigates the underlying cellular, molecular and epigenetic mechanisms of skeletal muscle growth and wasting in health and disease using both cell modelling and whole body approaches.
-He has published research in internationally renowned high-impact journals including Aging Cell, FASEB J, Scientific Reports (Nature), Scientific Data (Nature) and Biomaterials.
-He is an ex-professional Rugby League Player and founder and Editor-in-Chief of open access journal Cellular and Molecular Exercise Physiology.
+He has published research in internationally renowned high-impact journals including: Aging Cell, FASEB J, Journal of Physiology, Scientific Reports (Nature), Scientific Data (Nature), Journal of Cachexia, Sarcopenia and Muscle (IF 10.7) and Biomaterials.
+He is an ex-professional Rugby League Player.
 He also undertakes Judo and Russian Sport Sambo in his spare time.

 Daniel Turner (Final Year PhD Student)

 Daniel’s project is bioengineering three-dimensional (3D) skeletal muscle to mimic human exercise.
 He currently is validating the use of a novel exercise bioreactor using transcriptomic and epigenetic analyses.
 He also aims to knock-down/overexpress genes in 3D skeletal muscle.
-Outputs, PMID: 28158895 & 30367409
+Outputs, PMID: 28158895 & 30367409, 30862794, 31093990 , BioRxiv & BioRxiv2

 Andreas Kasper (Final Year PhD Student)